Protecting Brikamanding's Children, and Kuli Kunda's Teachers

 When you build a school in a village at the end of the road, and that school is on the edge of the village, your "neighborhood" is going to be what Gambians call "the bush".
 Every Gambian school is plagued with free-range goats, donkeys, and cattle, wandering in.
 Some also get packs of wild dogs.
 But if you are on the edge of the bush, you will also get baboons, snakes, and more.
 At a minimum, you would like to have a wire fence to keep critters out, both at night, when no one is on premises, and during the day, when children are present.

-Our plan is simple: build at a minimum a sturdy chicken wire fence; if possible, a sturdier chain link fence and eventually, a mud-brick wall.
+The plan was simple: fence the school yard.
 An additional benefit of fencing will be that the school can plant more trees and potentially a small vegetable garden, if free-ranging livestock can be prevented from entering.
 (The school's ten young mango trees have already fallen victim to donkeys and cows, who ate them.)

 A little background on Kuli Kunda: When Alieu arrived there in the fall of 2019, Kuli Kunda Lower Basic School was the smallest of three schools in the village.
 The other two were madrassas, affiliated with rival mosques in competition to be the largest madrassa in town.
 Kuli Kunda had just 127 students in 7 grades (Nursery through 6); 44% (56) of them were girls.